Draiget/EnviumNetTest/README.md

-# EnviumNetTest
+# Envium networking test
-Test project of Envium networking
+This is a test project for debugging Envium network, for VS2012.